RoboCup-SSL/ssl-refbox/README.txt

 To make the programs simply go to the main directory (ie ./referee-box after untarring it) and type make.
 This has been developed on a Debian linux system using GCC3.2, with GTKmm 2.0.
 Note that you need GCC 3.2 in order for this to work.
-Finally, the refbox uses Jim Bruce's serial code library.

 ========================================================================
   Running the System